 The goal of the OOMMF project in ITL/NIST is to develop a portable, extensible public domain micromagnetic program and associated tools.
-This code will form a completely functional micromagnetics package, but will also have a well documented, flexible programmer's interface so that people developing new code can swap their own code in and out as desired.
+This code forms a completely functional micromagnetics package, with the additional capability to be extended by other programmers so that people developing new code can build on the OOMMFfoundation.

 The code may be modified at 3 distinct levels.
 At the top level, individual programs interact via well defined protocols across network sockets.
 One may connect these modules together in various ways from the user interface, and new modules speaking the same protocol can be transparently added.
 The second level of modification is at the Tcl/Tk script level.
 Some modules allow Tcl/Tk script to be imported and executed at run time, and the top level scripts are relatively easy to modify or replace.
 At the lowest level, the C++ source is provided.